rune-rs/rune/book/src/3_getting_started.md

 So now you know how to run Rune scripts.
 Well done!

-Let's move on with the rest of the book.
+Let's move on to the next chapter.